vegaprotocol/documentation/docs/node-operators/how-to/upgrade-network.md

 * To see if the network is ready for upgrade use the **[protocol upgrade status](../../api/rest/data-v2/trading-data-service-get-protocol-upgrade-status.api.mdx) endpoint**.

-## 1. Submit a transaction to initiate the upgrade on a specific block (validators only)
+## 1. Submit a transaction to initiate the upgrade on a specific block

+This step can only be done by consensus validators.

 ### 1.1 Select upgrade block height and new Vega version